John V. Tunney: U.S. Senate

 As a prominent Democratic politician in the populous and electorally pivotal state of California, Tunney was considered a potential "national leader in the making", but "instead he seemed mired in indecision about both the issues and his own future".
 Jeremy Larner, a former speechwriter often hired by Democratic politicians, provided a fictionalized story of John Tunney in the 1972 film The Candidate.
-In it, Tunney was portrayed as a well-intentioned but aimless young Democrat who was preyed upon by his domineering father.
+In it, Tunney was portrayed as a well intentioned but aimless young Democrat who was preyed upon by his domineering father.
 In real life, Tunney was accused of being unfaithful to his wife and underwent a divorce, which further complicated his 1976 re-election run.
-The film and divorce tarnished John Tunney's image as a Kennedy-like figure, and made his 1970 electoral campaign backfire, given his image as a youthful, relaxed and aspiring politician - one ad showed him walking on the beach with a suit jacket slung over his shoulder.
-Tunney now faced accusations of being an adulterous divorcee and dating teenage girls.
+The film and divorce tarnished John Tunney's image as a Kennedy-like figure, and made his 1970 electoral campaign backfire, given his image as a youthful, relaxed and aspiring politician; one ad showed him walking on the beach with a suit jacket slung over his shoulder.
+Tunney now faced accusations of being an adulterous divorcee and of dating teenage girls.
 However, these claims were never substantiated, and friends and colleagues described Tunney's "playboy" label as completely false.

 Tunney was renominated for a second term in 1976 despite a high-profile challenge from his left in the form of Tom Hayden.
-Tunney was attacked by Hayden's wife Jane Fonda, who accused Tunney of being a "playboy dilettante who dates teenage girls".
-Hayden also criticized Tunney, mentioning his friendship with Edward Kennedy and calling Tunney "a Chappaquiddick waiting to happen" - a reference to the Chappaquiddick incident, which tarnished Kennedy's reputation; Hayden later apologized for the accusation.
+Tunney was attacked by Hayden's wife, Jane Fonda, who accused Tunney of being a "playboy dilettante who dates teenage girls".
+Hayden also criticized Tunney, mentioning his friendship with Edward Kennedy and calling Tunney "a Chappaquiddick waiting to happen" — a reference to the Chappaquiddick incident, which tarnished Kennedy's reputation; Hayden later apologized for the accusation.
 That fall, Tunney was defeated in his reelection bid by Republican S. I. Hayakawa, the former president of San Francisco State University, who had never held elected office.
-Hayakawa ran as an outsider and highlighted Tunney's numerous travels, missed Senate votes, and poor Senate attendance record during the campaign.
+Hayakawa ran as an outsider and highlighted Tunney's numerous travels, missed Senate votes and poor Senate attendance record during the campaign.
 He also painted Tunney as a flip-flopper.

 Still, Tunney led in the polls right up to election night, despite a steadily shrinking lead as the campaign wore on.
-Despite Democrat Jimmy Carter's victory in the presidential election, Tunney lost to Hayakawa in a mild upset, though Republican Gerald Ford carried California in the presidential election.
-Tunney resigned his Senate seat on January 1, 1977, two days before his term would officially expire, to allow Hayakawa to have seniority over other incoming senators.
+Although Democrat Jimmy Carter won the presidential election, Republican President Gerald Ford carried California, and Tunney lost to Hayakawa in a mild upset.
+Tunney resigned from his Senate seat on January 1, 1977, two days before his term would officially expire, to allow Hayakawa to have seniority over other incoming senators.

-Throughout Tunney's term as a senator, he served as California's junior senator and served with Alan Cranston.
+Throughout Tunney's Senate term, he served as California's junior senator and served with Alan Cranston.

 After his 1976 Senate defeat, Tunney resumed practicing law and was a named partner at Manatt, Phelps, Rothenberg & Tunney (1976–1987).
 He also served on several corporate boards.